-I would never argue about religion especially since I think religious beliefs are personal, but I do believe that most religions are a combination of mythology, history, folklore and prevailing cultural biases of the era when these beliefs originated.And I’m specifically speaking about the Abrahamic religions, the ones that I’m familiar with.
-However I do … Continue reading God, Creation, and the Universe
+I would never argue about religion especially since I think religious beliefs are personal, but I do believe that most religions are a combination of mythology, history, folklore and prevailing cultural and political biases of the era when these beliefs originated.And I’m specifically speaking about the Abrahamic religions, the ones with which I’m familiar , … Continue reading God, Science, Creation, and the Universe

 Lately I’ve been listening to a lot of vintage calypso music, and a thought occurred to me.
 When we speak of the future of the art-form we should also address the music we play, it’s quality, and the most suitable music genre that the steelband can call it’s own.
 We have an incredible catalogue of … Continue reading Vintage Calypso and The Steelband

 I have come to believe that it’s very unfair to compare panorama arrangers of today with the great arrangers of the last century.As a matter of fact, it’s even unfair to compare today’s work by veteran arrangers still with us with their past presentations, when most of us believe that their best work was done … Continue reading Comparing Steelband Panorama Arrangers , then and now.

 Randolph Nathaniel "Nap" Hepburn In the nineteen fifties and early sixties, many of Trinidad's popular calypso singers were vocally supported by the March of Dimes quartet, a group named as homage to The March of Dimes organization, founded by President Franklin D. Roosevelt in 1938, as the National Foundation for Infantile Paralysis, to combat polio. … Continue reading Nap Hepburn and The March of Dimes Quartet